ozyurtf/cpu-scheduler/README.md

 Advantages:
 - When threads are switched, we don't need to enter into the kernel mode because threads are not located in kernel.
 - Because threads are implemented by the user-level library, the scheduling system is handled in the user space as well.
-Therefore, we can implement application specific scheduling systems rather than relying on the general purpose scheduler of the kernel.
+Therefore, we can implement application specific scheduling systems rather than relying on the general purpose scheduling system of the kernel.
 - Because threads are implemented in the user space, we can run them in any operating system.
 - User-level threads also scale better.
 Because when we implement threads in the user-level space using a library, the library only needs to allocate memory from the process' heap, set up stack in the user space, and add the thread to a queue in the user-space.
 Because all of these happen in the user space without switching to the kernel mode, we can say that user-level threads scale better.
 In addition, the procedure of saving the thread's state and scheduling the next thread are just local procedures when we implement the threads in the user space.
 So invoking them is much more efficient because we don't need a kernel call, trap or context switch.
 These make thread scheduling very fast when we use user-level threads.